1.4 Youth policy decision-making

 Several objectives are outlined in the National Youth Strategy under the five outcome areas.

-- Objective 1: Young people enjoy a healthy lifestyle, in particular with regard to their physical, mental and sexual health and well-being.
+Objective 1: Young people enjoy a healthy lifestyle, about their physical, mental, and sexual health and well-being.

-- Objective 5: Young people, particularly vulnerable and marginalised young people, are supported to feel safe at home, in school, in their communities and online, and are empowered to speak out when feeling unsafe or vulnerable.
+Objective 5: Young people, particularly vulnerable and marginalized young people, are supported to feel safe at home, in school, in their communities and online, and are empowered to speak out when feeling unsafe or vulnerable.

-- Objective 6: Young people have safe places and spaces where they can socialise and develop.
+Objective 6: Young people have safe places and spaces where they can socialize and develop.